kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 31+/Session 31 - The Undead of Temut (12-15-25).md

 - Girls went to investigate first/stealth
 	- Patrols in town, chatter.
 Human.
 Shouting.
 Tarps moving around.
 Getting things moving around for tomorrow.
 They'll start their watches.
 		- Lots of cages under the tarps, 1 large, 6 small surrounding.
+			- 8 guards surrounding, have a sun amulet.
+			- In the cages
+				- 1 of the barca dudes
+				- A redcap, small ugly fey dude
+				- Pretty elf woman
+				- Couldn't lift the heavy one without potentially alerting the guards, breathing heavily.
+Smells like wet dog.
+Beastman?
+		- Some families in the